IB MIDDLE YEARS PROGRAMME

 -

-By what agencies is CIS accredited?Collegiate International School is accredited by: NEASC (New England Association of Schools and Colleges), CIS (Council of International Schools), and Authorized by the International Baccalaureate Organisation (IBO) to deliver the International Baccalaureate Diploma Program (IBDP) and Career-related Program (IBCP)
+By what agencies is CIS accredited?Collegiate International School is accredited by: NEASC (New England Association of Schools and Colleges), and Authorised by the International Baccalaureate (IB) to deliver the International Baccalaureate Diploma Program (IBDP) and Career-related Program (IBCP)

 -